reifjulian/my-project/README.md

 # Sample replication package

-This repository includes a short paper and its accompanying replication package.
+This repository includes a short paper and its accompanying replication code.
 Download this repository by clicking on the green "Clone or download" button above, or by downloading this [zip file](https://github.com/reifjulian/coding-example/archive/master.zip).
 The folder `MyProject/analysis` is a stand-alone analysis that replicates the figures and tables for the manuscript located in `MyProject/paper`.
 An accompanying Stata coding guide is available [here](https://reifjulian.github.io/guide).

 The analysis was written in Stata and includes a subroutine that was written in *R*.
-If you don't want to install *R*, follow the instructions in the replication package's [README](analysis/README.pdf) to skip that portion of the analysis.
+If you don't want to install *R*, follow the instructions in the [README](MyProject/analysis/README.pdf) to skip that portion of the analysis.

 ## Notes